FNXDOOM/Toxicity-Analyzer/README.md

 3.  **Analyze text:**
     *   Enter the text you want to analyze into the input text box.
     *   Click the "Submit" button (or wait if live updates are enabled).
-    *   The predicted toxicity scores for each category will be displayed.
+    *   The predicted toxicity score will be displayed.

 ## How it Works